-- Over-the-counter or prescription pain medication – Non-steroidal anti-inflammatory drugs (NSAIDs) and analgesics can control the pain until nerve inflammation subsides and resorption is complete.
+- Over-the-counter or prescription pain medication — Nonsteroidal anti-inflammatory drugs (NSAIDs) and pain relievers can control the pain until nerve inflammation subsides and resorption is complete.

-- Physical therapy, exercise, stretching – Under the guidance of a trained therapist, patients develop an exercise regimen geared toward strengthening the neck and back, elongating the spine and preventing future injury.
+- Physical therapy, exercise, stretching — A trained therapist can develop an exercise program aimed at strengthening the neck and back to prevent future injury.

-- Alternative medicine – Some people have found success using chiropractic therapy, acupuncture and other treatments considered outside the medical mainstream.
+- Alternative medicine — Some people have found success using chiropractic therapy, acupuncture and other methods still gaining mainstream acceptance.

 Other herniated disc treatments

 If conservative treatment fails to provide relief after several weeks or months, surgery may become an option.
 Traditional open back surgery should not be taken lightly, because it involves overnight hospitalization, large incisions and a painful recovery.
 Severe disc deterioration can require the insertion of stabilizing hardware to fuse the spine after removal of disc material or even the entire disc.